LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # Lyt.Avalonia.AstroPic
-Downloads and manages images from various providers:
+Downloads and manages images from various online providers:

 - the NASA Astronomy Pictures of the Day (APOD)
 - Bing Wallpaper of the day